 1) Do you have specialized training to treat lymphedema that encompasses: MLD, compression therapy, exercise and skin care?
 Are you certified in CDT?

 2) What school did you take your courses through and was this course at least 130 hrs in duration.
-Do you attend regular upgrading courses?
+How do you keep current with new lymphedema research?

 For more information, email us at email@example.com or telephone